mfkhan267/my_jenkins_app/jenkins_on_azure/README.md

 # No Non-Sense Getting Started with Jenkins on an Azure Linux VM

-This article shows how to install [Jenkins](https://jenkins.io) on an Ubuntu Linux VM with the tools and plug-ins configured to work with Azure.
+This article shows you how to install [Jenkins](https://jenkins.io) on an Ubuntu Linux VM running in Azure Cloud.

-In this article, you'll learn how to:
+Here are the quick steps:

-> * Create a free Azure Account
+> * Get yourself a free Azure Account if you do not have one already
 > * Create a resource group
-> * Create a virtual machine with the setup file
+> * Create a Ubuntu Linux VM with the setup file also called the cloud init custom data
-> * Open port 8080 in order to access Jenkins on the virtual machine
+> * Open port 8080 in order to access Jenkins on the virtual machine (Yes Jenkins runs on port 8080)
-> * Connect to the virtual machine via SSH
+> * Connect to the virtual machine via SSH and the PublicIP of the VM
 > * Configure a sample Jenkins pipeline job
 > * Build the sample Jenkins pipeline job